Anniepoo/swiplchrtut/advanced.md

 This chapter covers some advanced CHR topics.

-Much of the material in this chapter is taken from the [CHR Cheatsheet](https://dtai.cs.kuleuven.be/CHR/files/CHR_cheatsheet.pdf) by Amira Zaki, Thom Fr ̈uhwirth, and Jon Sneyers.
+Much of the material in this chapter is taken from the link:https://dtai.cs.kuleuven.be/CHR/files/CHR_cheatsheet.pdf[CHR Cheatsheet] by Amira Zaki, Thom Fr ̈uhwirth, and Jon Sneyers.

 Because this document covers much of what I want to cover in this chapter better than I could, I'll be referring the student to it repeatedly.